Soaring compliance costs clip wings of Mideast, African banks

 The high turnover of compliance staff has also raised questions over whether all the new rules can be effectively implemented, even in developed markets.

-Rising demand for skilled employees means a lot of staff are new and inexperienced, said Sam Moss, director of investor relations at FirstRand.
+Rising demand for skilled employees means a lot of staff are new and inexperienced, said Sam Moss, director of investor relations at FirstRand (FSRJ.J).
 The second-largest bank by market value in South Africa has 112 full-time and 57 part-time compliance staff out of around 34,000 employees.

 There are also other complications that international lenders wouldn’t have to think about in their home markets.